Territorial Defence Forces (Ukraine): History

 The Territorial Defense Forces were in charge of engaging in Partisan work and Guerrilla warfare on territory occupied by Russian forces.
 In Kherson, local civilians joined local TDF units and formed cells in order to provide Partisan work, such as espionage, sabotage, assassination and reconnaissance.

 In September 2022, the 113th Territorial Defense Brigade also partook in the Kharkiv counteroffensive namely in the direction of Vovchansk.
 Ukrainian units liberated most of the Kharkiv Oblast following the collapse of Russian frontline forces.
 This has been attributed to the lack of secondary and tertiary defensive lines.

 Ukraine's TDF had been historically receiving less and worse equipment than regular ZSU and National Guard forces while at the same time being frequently operating in hot zones where general armed forces would be more suitable.
 This tendency to plug gaps in defense with TDF, leading to increased losses and defense failures, had been one of the points of criticism of Ukrainian military command.

+In June 2026, the Commander-in-Chief of the Armed Forces of Ukraine, Oleksandr Syrskyi, announced the decision to scale up the unmanned component in the territorial defense brigades.
+According to him, this should increase the capabilities of the units in conducting reconnaissance, striking the enemy and protecting designated areas of responsibility.
+It was also announced the formation of new units of unmanned systems to strengthen the defense of the state border in the northern direction and further increase the capabilities of the reserves of the Armed Forces of Ukraine.